bantonelli/ProEdify-patternlab/README.md

 * minification
 * gzip compression
 * outputs compiled and gzipped CSS files to _/public/css_

-The following command will trigger SCSS compilation for production:
-> `gulp prod:styles`

 ---

 ## Javascript Build Process
-To ensure your JS is compiled using babel put your source code inside of */source/js/src* (instead of the default */source/js* directory).
+To ensure your JS is compiled using babel, place your source code inside of */source/js/src* (instead of the default */source/js* directory).
+Then run `gulp dev:scripts` for development build, or use `gulp prod:scripts` for production build.

 ### Development
 Features of development build: